 Where Do I Start?

 Step 1: Identifying the Situations

 Your first step is to identify situations in which you use a mask.
 Here are some questions that you can ask yourself to figure that out:

 - Who are you?
 Can you describe your strengths and weaknesses confidently?

 - Do you act the same way in every situation?
 Or do you adjust your behavior depending on the people with whom you are dealing?

-- In which situations do you think you need to be at your best behavior?
-Where do you think you can’t be yourself?
+- In which situations do you feel you need to be at your best behavior?
+Where do you think you can’t be your true self?

 - When you’re around others, do you feel uncomfortable, or do you find it difficult to relax?

 - Has anyone ever commented that you’d changed a lot since they first got to know you?

 - Do people tell you that you that you’re different when you’re with different sets of people?